Algorithms for detecting dependencies and rigid subsystems for CAD: Background

+\theoref{bodyCadChar} can also be stated in terms of \emph{hereditary sparsity}, which we now recall.
+A multigraph $G = (V,E)$ is {\em $(k,\ell)$-sparse} if every subset of $n'$ vertices spans at most $kn'-\ell$ edges; if in addition, $G$ has exactly $kn-\ell$ edges, it is called {\em $(k,\ell)$-tight}.
+For brevity, $(k,\ell)$-tight graphs will be called {\em $(k,\ell)$-graphs}.
+A subset of vertices of $G$ that induces a $(k,\ell)$-graph is a {\em $(k,\ell)$-block}.
+When $\ell\in [0,2k)$, $(k,\ell)$-graphs are the bases of the {\em $(k,\ell)$-matroid} \cite{leeStreinu}.

+\begin{definition} Let $G = (V, E = B \disjointUnion R)$ be a bi-colored graph, $a,b$ be positive integers, and $k = a+b$.
+Then $G$ is {\em $[a,b]$-sparse}\footnote{As we will rely on both concepts of sparsity, we draw the reader's attention to the use of {\bf parentheses} to denote the parametrized $(k,\ell)$-sparsity of simple graphs (appearing for classical bar-and-joint and body-and-bar rigidity) and the use of {\bf square brackets} to denote the parametrized $[a,b]$-sparsity counts of bi-colored graphs (introduced for body-and-cad rigidity). } if $\exists B' \subseteq B$ such that: \begin{itemize} \item $(V,R \cup B')$ is $(a,a)$-sparse, and \item $(V,B \setminus B')$ is $(b,b)$-sparse \end{itemize} Additionally, if $G$ has exactly $kn-k$ total edges, then $G$ is {\em $[a,b]$-tight} and referred to as an {\em $[a,b]$-graph}. \end{definition} A subset of vertices of an $[a,b]$-sparse graph that induces an $[a,b]$-graph is an \emph{$[a,b]$-block}.

-By Tutte and Nash-Williams \cite{tutte, nashWilliams}, the $[a,b]$-tight property is equivalent to there existing $B' \subseteq B$ such that $(V, R \cup B')$ is the edge-disjoint union of $a$ spanning trees and $(V, B \setminus B')$ is the edge-disjoint union of $b$ spanning trees.
+The Nash-Williams and Tutte Theorem \cite{tutte,nashWilliams} states that $G$ is a $(k,k)$-graph if and only if $G$ is the edge-disjoint union of $k$ spanning trees.
+Therefore, the $[a,b]$-graph property is equivalent to there existing $B' \subseteq B$ such that $(V, R \cup B')$ is the edge-disjoint union of $a$ spanning trees and $(V, B \setminus B')$ is the edge-disjoint union of $b$ spanning trees.

-Rigidity of body-and-cad structures is characterized by $[1,2]$-graphs in 2D and $[3,3]$-graphs in 3D (omitting point-point coincidence constraints) \cite{stjohnSidman}.
 That this class is matroidal follows from the Matroid Union Theorem \cite[Prop.
 7.6.14]{B86}.
-Therefore, for an $[a,b]$-sparse graph $G=(V,E)$ and an edge $e$, we will say that $e$ is {\em independent} in $G$ if $G'=G+e$ is also $[a,b]$-sparse and {\em dependent} otherwise.
+Therefore, for an $[a,b]$-sparse graph $G=(V,E)$ and an edge $e$ not in $E$, we will say that $e$ is {\em independent} of $G$ if $G+e$ is also $[a,b]$-sparse and {\em dependent} otherwise.